MSLebrasseur/OSM/Mapathon/Bambari.md

 ![](http://gis.asseng.info/bambari/TM_Alignment.png)

 * Draw the missing buildings and roads using the satellite image as background.
+* Select the tag Building in the left panel
+* Make it orthogonal with "s"
 * When Saving add the tag #CAR, Bambari #hotosm-task-141, #sources ICRC 14 April 2014
 * Don't forget to unlock the square!